smahaffie/Chicago_HS_Finder/README.md

 Overall structure of our code:

 The files in Clean Data contains the code that we used to clean the data that is stored in the SQLite database CHSF which is located in the schoolfinder folder.
 The subfolder Data_Files contains all the csvs involved in the data cleaning process (raw files, intermediate files, and final files that we imported in the database).
-We also cleaned data further using SQLite commands.
+We also cleaned data further using SQLite commands because we found it very easy to do and foolproof, so the final csvs do not correspond exactly to the entries in our database.
 The folder schoolfinder contains all of the files that are integrated with our Django interface.
 The majority of the files that deal with our school selection and ranking algorithms are located in the matcher folder inside schoolfinder.

 Database:

 The database contains various sets of data on every high school in Chicago.
-The key school_id is the primary key for all the tables.
+The key school_id is the primary key for all the tables except for the averages table.

 ACT - school ID, mean composite ACT scores for each school for 2011 thru 2015 including additional rows for scores for subsets of every school (by race, free/reduced lunch, etc.), and number tests for the set or subset
 CEP - school ID, college enrollment and persistence rates for 2015, number of graduates